Leon-88/Password_Strength_Checker/README.md

 ## Disclaimer/ Warning

-Password strength estimations made by the program are just suggestions, and may not be conducive to real world results.
-Do not rely on this tool when creating you own passwords.
+Password strength estimations made by the program are just suggestions and may not be conducive to real world results.
+Do not rely on this tool when creating your own passwords.
 Use for learning purposes only.

 ## License